-The Soccer Academy California Camarillo, California
+The Soccer Academy California

+Our soccer camps were founded by the head coaches at UCLA and UCSB in 1973.
+The Soccer Academy has been training youth players for 44 years in Southern California and Arizona.
 Players are grouped by age and ability into teams that are under the supervision of our professional staff of college coaches and professional players.
 Besides the twice a day technical training, campers also participate in scrimmages each evening to integrate their newly learned skills into real game situations.

 There are also penalty kick competitions, Soccer Olympics, Super Soccer, and the Styro Cup Challenge.
 At the end of the week, each camper sits down with their coach and receives a full written evaluation to help prepare for the new season.
-No other camp has developed such a complete program or can match over 30 years of excellence.
+No other camp has developed such a complete program or can match our years of excellence.

-- Professional coaching staff
+- Professional and international coaching staff

 - Written evaluations for each camper